 KDLA wants to make your job as a Youth Librarian easier – and fun!
 Stay informed and connected with the Kentucky Youth and Children’s Program Staff listserv, an electronic discussion and announcement list for anyone working in children’s or teen/young adult services in Kentucky, and theKentucky Bookmobile and Outreach Services listserv, a discussion list for outreach program staff and specialists.

 - Replies to messages coming from the list will be addressed back to the list.
 If you want to e-mail someone directly, copy and paste their e-mail address from the message.
 Otherwise, your e-mail message will go to the entire list.

 - Automated responses, except Out of Office notices, will get a person unsubscribed from the list with little or no warning.

-Text Express Youth Book Discussion Kits are complete programs designed around high quality books for children and young adults.
+Youth Book Discussion Kits are complete programs designed around high quality books for children and young adults.
 Each kit contains multiple copies of the book, and audiobook if available, and an in-depth discussion guide.
-Up to five kits may be borrowed for eight weeks.
+Up to five kits may be borrowed for nine weeks.